HsiehShuJeng/HsiehShuJeng.github.io/docs/_posts/2020-12-02-Complete Points of Keynote by Andy Jassy.md

 		- 5. Deploy microservice
 		- 6. Update and maintain microservices

-## AWS is changing the game for what customers can build
+## <a id="aws-is-changing-the-game-for-what-customers-can-build"></a>AWS is changing the game for what customers can build

 ### instances